asen/smg/docs/admin/index.md

 - **desc**: - optional free form text description of the index (displayed together with title on index pages).

-- **cols**: (default - 6) - optional number specifying in how many
-"columns" to display the rows of graphs.
+- **cols**: (default - the value of the $dash-default-cols global) - optional number specifying in how many "columns" to display the rows of graphs.
 Note that this sets a max limit (and a hard "line break"), chances are that on smaller screens your browser will still wrap graph "rows" as needed for display.

-- **rows**: (default - 30) - optional number specifying how many rows
-(each having max _cols_ graphs) to display, effectively setting the number of graphs SMG will display on a single page of results.
+- **rows**: (default - the value of the $dash-default-rows global) - optional number specifying how many rows (each having max _cols_ graphs) to display, effectively setting the number of graphs SMG will display on a single page of results.

 <a name="period" />